National Register of Historic Places listings in Yonkers, New York

-This is a list of the National Register of Historic Places entries in Yonkers, New York.
+This is a list of the National Register of Historic Places entries in Yonkers, New York, United States.
 See also National Register of Historic Places listings in Westchester County, New York for all others in the county.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Yonkers, New York.
 The locations of National Register properties and districts (at least for all showing latitude and longitude coordinates below) may be seen in an online map by clicking on "Map of all coordinates".